grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 To manually use the payload:
-- Ensure `lhost` is set to the correct IP address.
+- Ensure `lhost` is assign to the correct IP address.
 - Place the `.ps1` file in the `sessions` directory if using the 'ps1' payload type.
 - Use `copy2clip` to copy the generated base64 command to the clipboard.